 No matter how much we love our kids, we are still human and are subject to those limitations.

-Here’s the scariest but most important question you need to be asking yourself.
+Here’s the scariest but most important question, that as an autism parent, you need to be asking yourself.
 What happens to my child if something happens to me?
 I know that’s a chilling notion but the reality is, many of us are living in this exact situation.
 The truth is, we don’t live forever and our Autism or Special Needs kids will most likely outlive us.
 There’s nothing we can do to avoid that.

 Another major problem that being a little selfish can help to avoid is Caregiver or Caretaker Burnout.